PDC-support/pdc-intro/singularity/singularity_no_exercises.md

 ---

-# How to build from a recipe
+# How to build a container locally from a recipe

 A recipe is a textfile explaining what should be put into the container